gvwilson/sensibleadventures/nardica/nardica.md

 Wales shrugged.
 "That was buried pretty deeply after it went wrong.
-Nobody wanted to admit they'd broken the ocean.s"
+Nobody wanted to admit they'd broken the oceans."
 He stared bleakly at the ruin in the water.
 "The clathrate bubbles feed the microorganisms the jellyfish eat, which is why the best jelly dredging is where the sea is most likely to boil.